 The headlines briefly suggested the famous Schmidt and Hunter findings had been overturned.
 Read the actual paper and you find something more subtle.
 The exact coefficients moved.
 Structured interviews edged up.
 GMA edged down slightly.
 Some methods clustered closer together.

 But the ordering — which methods predict performance, and which don't — barely shifted.
 Sample-based methods, structured methods, and cognitive ability remained near the top.
 Years of experience and unstructured interviews remained near the bottom.
-The picture that emerged from forty years of meta-analysis is still substantially the picture you have to plan around today.

 The intellectually honest summary: the exact coefficients are contested.
 The ordering is not.